llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 declaration is ``module module_name:partition_name;``.
 The ``partition_name``
 should be unique within any given module.

-In this document, we use the following umbrella terms:
+In this document, we use the following terms:

 * A ``module interface unit`` refers to either a ``primary module interface unit`` or a ``module partition interface unit``.